 Above: example of a recruiting screener for user research; images via Google Ventures

-How to incentivise user research participants
+How to incentivise participants

 Paying your participants an incentive can help prevent (if not completely eliminate) dropouts and no-shows.
 How much you pay depends on the type of participants: